-THE INSTITUTE FOR INTELLECTUAL PROPERTY & INFORMATION LAW is built around the talents of its teachers.
-Four full-time faculty with outstanding credentials and a remarkable body of published work constitute the core of the program.
+THE INSTITUTE FOR INTELLECTUAL PROPERTY & INFORMATION LAW is built around the talents of its faculty.
+Six full-time faculty with outstanding credentials and a remarkable body of published work constitute the core of the program.
 To complement their perspectives, the Institute affiliates regular faculty in related areas and secures leading experts from legal and corporate environments to serve as adjunct faculty.
 Synthesizing textbook studies with real-world case studies gives students a solid understanding of fundamental principles—and a first-person appreciation of how to apply them to maximum effect.

 AMAN GEBRU